-As the final major stage of lockdown is set to lift in the next few weeks and blinking, we step into the sun.
+As the final major stage of lockdown is set to lift (at some point) in the next few weeks and blinking, we step into the sun.
 There’s more to be seen than can ever be seen, and more to do than can ever be done.

 But neither Elton John nor Mufasa could ever have foreseen the sheer level of sacrifice and hardship that has been required of everyone to pull through this pandemic.
 But now, as the UK edges closer and closer back towards the light, we need to take stock of the impact on us all; especially our children.

 It is a common assertion that children are “resilient” or that they’ll “bounce back”, but actually this is often simply not the case.
-On his pandemic-focused Twitter account Sunil Bhopal is Not Here, Dr. Sunil Bhopal, a highly resected Clinical Lecturer in Paediatrics & Child Health at Newcastle University, has at least partly dismissed this sweeping notion as a fallacy.
-However, most media are quick to take this quote from the first tweet in a chain of seven as the meaning, when in fact Dr. Bhopal continues to state that most will be fine and some will even thrive.
+On his pandemic-focused Twitter account, Sunil Bhopal is Not Here, Dr. Sunil Bhopal, a highly respected Clinical Lecturer in Paediatrics & Child Health at Newcastle University, has at least partly dismissed this sweeping notion as a fallacy.
+However, most media publications that have cited Dr. Bhopal are quick to take this quote from the first tweet in a chain of seven as the meaning, when in fact Dr. Bhopal continues to state that most will be fine and some will even thrive.
 His core message is the same as ours here, now is the time to invest and help those that can’t bounce back so easily to recover from what is a potentially life-changing event.
 Please take the time to read his entire Tweet thread, the first of which is embedded below (click it to open the thread):

 The Exponential Rise of Inactivity

-There has been plenty of reports both from the government and in the media for decades now, consistently warning of increasing obesity in children.
-However, since the lockdowns have been enforced and schools closed, there has been an exponential rise in the level of inactivity across the population.
-Children especially have found themselves drawn to screens and sofas more than ever.
+There have been plenty of reports both from the government and in the media for decades now, consistently warning of increasing obesity in children.
+However, since the lockdowns have been enforced and schools closed, there has been an exponential rise in the level of inactivity across the population; with children especially have found themselves drawn to screens and sofas more than ever.

-Back in January, Sport England published their latest Active Lives Survey data, which shows that there has been an overall decrease in young people getting the Chief Medical Officer’s guidelines of a minimum of 60 minutes of physical activity a day.
+Back in January, Sport England published their latest Active Lives Survey data, which shows that there has been an overall decrease in young people getting a minimum of 60 minutes of physical activity a day, as recommended by the Chief Medical Officer.
 In fact, fewer than 45% of 11-17 year olds are even coming close to this target.
 This represents almost a 2% drop throughout the 2019-2020 academic year.
-If this doesn’t sound too bad, may we remind you that the pandemic did not cause school closures until March, seven months into this academic year, so this MAY only represent the drop caused mostly by the first UK national lockdown!
+If this doesn’t sound too bad, may we remind you that the pandemic did not cause school closures until March, seven months into this academic year, so this MAY only represent the drop caused mostly by the UK’s first national lockdown!